Ansila1234/HR-Dashboard/README.md

 + Improved Retention: Identified key factors contributing to a high retention rate of 97%.
 + Enhanced Employee Engagement: Tracked training completion and engagement scores, achieving a 93% training completion rate.
 + Optimized Compensation Strategies: Provided a clear understanding of salary distribution and hiring costs, leading to strategic adjustments in recruitment budgets.
-+ *Data-Driven Decisions*: Enabled HR teams to address challenges like career stagnation and workload burnout through actionable insights.
++ Data-Driven Decisions: Enabled HR teams to address challenges like career stagnation and workload burnout through actionable insights.

 ## Steps to Recreate the Dashboard
-Data Preparation:
+#### Data Preparation:

-Consolidate HR data from multiple sources, including performance ratings, salary details, training hours, and demographic information.
++ Consolidate HR data from multiple sources, including performance ratings, salary details, training hours, and demographic information.
-Clean and preprocess the data using tools like Excel or Python.
++ Clean and preprocess the data using tools like Excel or Python.
 Dashboard Development:

 Import the dataset into Power BI.